Pokémon Mega Blue (GBA) – FireRed Overhaul With Mega Evolutions, Alola Forms, and Expanded Mechanics

 Frequently Asked Questions

-Are Mega Evolutions available during the story?
+Q: Are Mega Evolutions and Alola Forms part of the main story?